aws/aws-advanced-jdbc-wrapper/README.md

 **A Secret ARN** has the following format: `arn:aws:secretsmanager:<Region>:<AccountId>:secret:SecretName-6RandomCharacters`
 ## Using the AWS JDBC Driver
-Please refer to the AWS JDBC Driver's [Documentation page](./docs/Documentation.md) for details about using the AWS JDBC Driver.
+To find all the documentation and concrete examples on how to use the AWS JDBC Driver, please refer to the [AWS JDBC Driver Documentation](./docs/Documentation.md) page.

 ## Logging
+Enabling logging is a very useful mechanism for troubleshooting any issue one might potentially experience while using the AWS JDBC Driver.

-To configure logging, check out the [Logging](./docs/using-the-jdbc-driver/UsingTheJdbcDriver.md#logging) section.
+In order to learn how to enable and configure logging, check out the [Logging](./docs/using-the-jdbc-driver/UsingTheJdbcDriver.md#logging) section.

 ## Documentation
 Technical documentation regarding the functionality of the AWS JDBC Driver will be maintained in this GitHub repository.
 Since the AWS JDBC Driver requires an underlying JDBC driver, please refer to the individual driver's documentation for driver-specific information.